-Below you can find information about upcoming issues of Alliance including special features and guest editors:
+Below you can find information about upcoming issues including special features and guest editors:

 Our December issue will provide a global view of the global health philanthropy landscape at a time of heightened sector and public interest as a result of the Covid-19 pandemic.
 It will look at the role which philanthropy has played in areas such as vaccine research and provision of medical equipment, its engagement with governments and global health bodies and its work to address the social and economic impact experienced by the most marginalised groups worldwide.

 Julia Greenberg, Director, Governance and Financing, Public Health program, Open Society Foundations

 Aggrey Aluso, Manager of Health and Rights Program, Open Society Initiative for Eastern Africa